UniNE-CHYN/mps_toolbox/README.md

 # mpstool: Toolbox for Multipoint statistics [WIP]

 This is a python3 project providing tools for computing quality indicators for multipoint statistics outputs.
-The methods can also be applied to any other 2D images.
+The methods can also be applied to 2D or 3D images.
 It is under construction.

-Currently the module provides functions for evaluating connectivity functions of 2D categorical images.
+Currently the module provides functions for evaluating connectivity functions of 2D and 3D categorical images.

 # Installation
 Install the mpstool from source (from project main directory):